mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 Expired, invalidated, or missing access token can be refreshed as follows:

 1. The cached refresh token is examined; if there is no refresh token, any existing access token is cleared from device cache and verification fails with a `AUTH` error.
-2. A `POST` HTTPS request is made to the FxA OAuth token endpoint, with a `grant_type` of "refresh_token" and including the cached refresh token:
+2. An HTTPS `POST` request is made to the FxA OAuth token endpoint, with a `grant_type` of "refresh_token" and including the cached refresh token:
     - If this request fails, any cached access and refresh tokens are cleared from device cache and verification fails with a `AUTH` error.
     - If this request succeeds, the newly obtained access token is cached along with its new expiration time, and the verification process starts over.